Conway Public Schools

 District Response Procedures

 If the district is notified of a confirmed positive test of a CPSD student or staff member, CPSD will begin contact tracing for probable close contacts and a school administrator will call the parent of any student (or any staff member) who is a probable close contact to the positive case.
-Probable close contacts will immediately quarantine for 14 days, moving to virtual instruction at this point.
+Probable close contacts will immediately quarantine, moving to virtual instruction at this point.
 Abscences will be considered excused.
+Individuals who have been fully vaccinated will not be required to quarantine after exposure.

 Important Definitions to Know

 Probable Close Contact- anyone who has likely been within 6 feet for 15 cumulative minutes or longer within a 24 hour period of the person testing positive, during the infectious period.
-Probable close contacts will be sent home by the district immediately to self-quarantine for 14 calendar days.
+Probable close contacts will be sent home by the district immediately to self-quarantine.

 Secondary Close Contact- anyone who has had contact with someone identified as a close contact to a person testing positive for COVID-19.
 In most instances, these individuals do not require quarantine, but are encouraged to monitor for signs and symptoms of COVID-19.